kk7nc/Text_Classification/README.rst

 between 1701-1761).
 However, this technique is being studied since the 1950s for text and document categorization.
 Naive Bayes Classifier (NBC) is generative model which is widely used in Information Retrieval.
 Many researchers addressed and developed this technique for their applications.
-We start the most basic version of NBC which developed by using term-frequency (Bag of Word) fetaure extraction technique by counting number of words in documents
+We start with the most basic version of NBC which developed by using term-frequency (Bag of Word) fetaure extraction technique by counting number of words in documents